haijiaolu/vol/docs/post/anthes-2009.md

 ###### The Unix Wars

-In the mid-'80s,users,including the federal government,complained that while Unix was in theory a single,portable operating system,in fact it was anything but.Vendors paid lip service to the complaint but worked night and day to lock in customers with custom Unix features and APIs.
+In the mid-'80s, users, including the federal government, complained that while Unix was in theory a single, portable operating system, in fact it was anything but.
+Vendors paid lip service to the complaint but worked night and day to lock in customers with custom Unix features and APIs.

-In 1987,Unix System Laboratories,a part of Bell Labs at the time,began working with Sun on a system that would unify the two major Unix branches.The product of their collaboration,called Unix System V Release 4.0,was released two years later and combined features from System V Release 3,BSD,SunOS and Microsoft's Xenix.
+In 1987,Unix System Laboratories, a part of Bell Labs at the time, began working with Sun on a system that would unify the two major Unix branches.
+The product of their collaboration, called Unix System V Release 4.0, was released two years later and combined features from System V Release 3,BSD,SunOS and Microsoft's Xenix.

-Other Unix vendors feared the AT&T/Sun alliance.The various parties formed competing "standards"bodies with names like X/Open,Open Software Foundation, Unix International and Corporation for Open Systems.The arguments, counter-arguments and accomplishments of these groups would fill a book,but they all claimed the high road to a unified Unix while taking potshots at each other.
+Other Unix vendors feared the AT&T/Sun alliance.
+The various parties formed competing "standards"bodies with names like X/Open,Open Software Foundation, Unix International and Corporation for Open Systems.
+The arguments, counter-arguments and accomplishments of these groups would fill a book, but they all claimed the high road to a unified Unix while taking potshots at each other.

-In an unpublished paper written in 1988 for the Defense Advanced Research Projects Agency (DARPA),the noted minicomputer pioneer Gordon Bell said this of the just-formed Open Software Foundation,which included IBM,HP,DEC and others allied against the AT&T/Sun partnership:"OSF is a way for the Unix have-nots to get into the evolving market,while maintaining their high-margin code museums.'"
+In an unpublished paper written in 1988 for the Defense Advanced Research Projects Agency (DARPA), the noted minicomputer pioneer Gordon Bell said this of the just-formed Open Software Foundation, which included IBM,HP,DEC and others allied against the AT&T/Sun partnership:"OSF is a way for the Unix have-nots to get into the evolving market, while maintaining their high-margin code museums.'"

-The Unix Wars failed to settle differences or set a true standard for the operating system.But in 1993,the Unix community received a wakeup call from Microsoft in the form of Windows NT,an enterprise-class,32-bit multiprocessing operating system.The proprietary NT was aimed squarely at Unix and was intended to extend Microsoft's desktop hegemony to the data center and other places owned by the likes of Sun servers.
+The Unix Wars failed to settle differences or set a true standard for the operating system.
+But in 1993, the Unix community received a wakeup call from Microsoft in the form of Windows NT, an enterprise-class,32-bit multiprocessing operating system.
+The proprietary NT was aimed squarely at Unix and was intended to extend Microsoft's desktop hegemony to the data center and other places owned by the likes of Sun servers.

-Microsoft users applauded.Unix vendors panicked.All the major Unix rivals united in an initiative called the Common Open Software Environment,and the following year more or less laid down their arms by merging the AT&T/Sun-backed Unix International group with the Open Software Foundation.
+Microsoft users applauded.
+Unix vendors panicked.
+All the major Unix rivals united in an initiative called the Common Open Software Environment, and the following year more or less laid down their arms by merging the AT&T/Sun-backed Unix International group with the Open Software Foundation.
-That coalition evolved into today's The Open Group,certifier of Unix systems and owner of the Single Unix Specification,now the official definition of "Unix."
+That coalition evolved into today's The Open Group, certifier of Unix systems and owner of the Single Unix Specification, now the official definition of "Unix."

-As a practical matter,these developments may have "standardized"Unix about as much as possible,given the competitive habits of vendors.But they may have come too late to stem a flood tide called Linux,the open-source operating system that grew out of Prof.Tanenbaum's Minix.
+As a practical matter, these developments may have "standardized"Unix about as much as possible, given the competitive habits of vendors.
+But they may have come too late to stem a flood tide called Linux, the open-source operating system that grew out of Prof. Tanenbaum's Minix.

 **Just what is "Unix,"anyway?**

 ```
-Unix,most people would say,is an operating system written decades ago at
+Unix, most people would say, is an operating system written decades ago at
-AT&T's Bell Labs,and its descendents.The major versions of Unix today branched
+AT&T's Bell Labs, and its descendents.
+The major versions of Unix today branched
 off a tree with two trunks:one emanating directly from AT&T and one from AT&T
-via the University of California at Berkeley.The stoutest branches today are
+via the University of California at Berkeley.
+The stoutest branches today are
 AIX from IBM,HP-UX from HP and Solaris from Sun.

-However,The Open Group,which owns the Unix trademark,defines Unix as any
+However,The Open Group, which owns the Unix trademark, defines Unix as any
 operating system that has been certified by it to conform to the Single Unix
-Specification (SUS).This includes OSes that are usually not thought of as
+Specification (SUS).
+This includes OSes that are usually not thought of as
-Unix,such as Mac OS X Leopard (which descended from BSD Unix and Mach)and
+Unix, such as Mac OS X Leopard (which descended from BSD Unix and Mach)and
-IBM's z/OS (which descended from the mainframe operating system MVS),because
+IBM's z/OS (which descended from the mainframe operating system MVS), because
-they conform to the SUS and support SUS APIs.The basic idea is that it is Unix
+they conform to the SUS and support SUS APIs.
+The basic idea is that it is Unix
-if it acts like Unix,regardless of the underlying code.
+if it acts like Unix, regardless of the underlying code.

 A still broader definition of Unix would include Unix-like operating systems
 --sometimes called Unix "clones"or "look-alikes"--that copied many ideas from
-Unix but didn't directly incorporate code from Unix.The leading one of these
+Unix but didn't directly incorporate code from Unix.
+The leading one of these
 is Linux.

-Finally,although it's reasonable to call Unix an "operating system,"as a
+Finally, although it's reasonable to call Unix an "operating system,"as a
-practical matter it is more.In addition to an OS kernel,Unix implementations
+practical matter it is more.
+In addition to an OS kernel,Unix implementations
-typically include utilities such as command line editors,application program
+typically include utilities such as command line editors, application program
-interfaces,development environments,libraries and documentation.--Gary Anthes
+interfaces, development environments, libraries and documentation.--Gary Anthes
 ```

 ###### The future of Unix

-The continued lack of complete portability across competing versions of Unix, as well as the cost advantage of Linux and Windows on x86 commodity processors,will prompt IT organizations to migrate away from Unix,suggests a recent poll by Gartner Group.
+The continued lack of complete portability across competing versions of Unix, as well as the cost advantage of Linux and Windows on x86 commodity processors, will prompt IT organizations to migrate away from Unix, suggests a recent poll by Gartner Group.

-"The results reaffirm continued enthusiasm for Linux as a host server platform,with Windows similarly growing and Unix set for a long,but gradual, decline,"says the poll report,published in February 2009.
+"The results reaffirm continued enthusiasm for Linux as a host server platform, with Windows similarly growing and Unix set for a long, but gradual, decline,"says the poll report, published in February 2009.

-"Unix has had a long and lively past,and while it's not going away,it will increasingly be under pressure,"says Gartner analyst George Weiss."Linux is the strategic 'Unix'of choice."Although Linux doesn't have the long legacy of development,tuning and stress-testing that Unix has seen,it is approaching and will soon equal Unix in performance,reliability and scalability,he says.
+"Unix has had a long and lively past, and while it's not going away, it will increasingly be under pressure,"says Gartner analyst George Weiss."Linux is the strategic 'Unix'of choice."Although Linux doesn't have the long legacy of development, tuning and stress-testing that Unix has seen, it is approaching and will soon equal Unix in performance, reliability and scalability, he says.

-But a recent survey by Computerworld suggests that any migration away from Unix won't happen quickly.In the survey of 130 Unix users among 211 IT managers,90%said their companies were "very or extremely reliant"on Unix.
+But a recent survey by Computerworld suggests that any migration away from Unix won't happen quickly.
+In the survey of 130 Unix users among 211 IT managers,90%said their companies were "very or extremely reliant"on Unix.
-Slightly more than half said,"Unix is an essential platform for us and will remain so indefinitely,"and just 12%said,"We expect to migrate away from Unix in the future."Cost savings,primarily via server consolidation,was cited as the number one reason for migrating away.
+Slightly more than half said,"Unix is an essential platform for us and will remain so indefinitely,"and just 12%said,"We expect to migrate away from Unix in the future."Cost savings, primarily via server consolidation, was cited as the number one reason for migrating away.

-Weiss says the migration to commodity x86 processors will accelerate because of the hardware cost advantages."Horizontal,scalable architectures;clustering;
+Weiss says the migration to commodity x86 processors will accelerate because of the hardware cost advantages."Horizontal, scalable architectures;clustering;
-cloud computing;virtualization on x86 --when you combine all those trends,the operating system of choice is around Linux and Windows,"he says.
+cloud computing;virtualization on x86 --when you combine all those trends, the operating system of choice is around Linux and Windows,"he says.

-"For example,"Weiss says,"in the recent Cisco announcement for its Unified Computing architecture,you have this networking,storage,compute and memory linkage in a fabric,and you don't need Unix.You can run Linux or Windows on x86.So,Intel is winning the war on behalf of Linux over Unix."
+"For example,"Weiss says,"in the recent Cisco announcement for its Unified Computing architecture, you have this networking, storage, compute and memory linkage in a fabric, and you don't need Unix.
+You can run Linux or Windows on x86.
+So,Intel is winning the war on behalf of Linux over Unix."

-The Open Group,owner of the Single Unix Specification and certifier of Unix systems,concedes little to Linux and calls Unix the system of choice for "the high end of features,scalability and performance for mission-critical applications."Linux,it says,tends to be the standard for smaller,less critical applications.
+The Open Group, owner of the Single Unix Specification and certifier of Unix systems, concedes little to Linux and calls Unix the system of choice for "the high end of features, scalability and performance for mission-critical applications."Linux, it says, tends to be the standard for smaller, less critical applications.

-AT&T's Korn is among those still bullish on Unix.Korn says a strength of Unix over the years,starting in 1973 with the addition of pipes,is that it can easily be broken into pieces and distributed.That will carry Unix forward,he says:"The [pipelining]philosophy works well in cloud computing,where you build small reusable pieces instead of one big monolithic application."
+AT&T's Korn is among those still bullish on Unix.
+Korn says a strength of Unix over the years, starting in 1973 with the addition of pipes, is that it can easily be broken into pieces and distributed.
+That will carry Unix forward, he says:"The [pipelining]philosophy works well in cloud computing, where you build small reusable pieces instead of one big monolithic application."

 ###### The Unix legacy

-Regardless of the ultimate fate of Unix,the operating system born at Bell Labs 40 years ago has established a legacy likely to endure for decades more.It can claim parentage of a long list of popular software,including the Unix offerings of IBM,HP and Sun,Apple's Mac OS X and Linux.It has also influenced systems with few direct roots in Unix,such as Microsoft's Windows NT and the IBM and Microsoft versions of DOS.
+Regardless of the ultimate fate of Unix, the operating system born at Bell Labs 40 years ago has established a legacy likely to endure for decades more.
+It can claim parentage of a long list of popular software, including the Unix offerings of IBM,HP and Sun,Apple's Mac OS X and Linux.
+It has also influenced systems with few direct roots in Unix, such as Microsoft's Windows NT and the IBM and Microsoft versions of DOS.

-Unix enabled a number of startup companies to succeed by giving them a low-cost platform to build on.It was a core building block for the Internet and is at the heart of telecommunications systems today.It spawned a number of important architectural ideas such as pipelining,and the Unix derivative Mach contributed enormously to scientific,distributed and multiprocessor computing.
+Unix enabled a number of startup companies to succeed by giving them a low-cost platform to build on.
+It was a core building block for the Internet and is at the heart of telecommunications systems today.
+It spawned a number of important architectural ideas such as pipelining, and the Unix derivative Mach contributed enormously to scientific, distributed and multiprocessor computing.

-The ACM may have said it best in its 1983 Turing award citation in honor of Thompson and Ritchie's Unix work:"The genius of the Unix system is its framework,which enables programmers to stand on the work of others."
+The ACM may have said it best in its 1983 Turing award citation in honor of Thompson and Ritchie's Unix work:"The genius of the Unix system is its framework, which enables programmers to stand on the work of others."

 ###### Appendix: Timeline: 40 years of Unix

 Year-by-year details of Unix'history

-Ever wonder about how Unix got started,not to mention all the twists and turns it took along the way?Here are some milestones of the operating system's four-decade-long history.
+Ever wonder about how Unix got started, not to mention all the twists and turns it took along the way?Here are some milestones of the operating system's four-decade-long history.

 - **1956**
-  - A U.S. Department of Justice consent decree enjoins AT&T from "engaging ... in any business other than the furnishing of common carrier communication services."
+  - A U. S. Department of Justice consent decree enjoins AT&T from "engaging ... in any business other than the furnishing of common carrier communication services."

 - **1969**
   - **Mar.** -- AT&T-owned Bell Laboratories withdraws from development of Multics (Multiplexed Information and Computing Service), a pioneering but overly complicated time-sharing system.
 Some important principles in Multics will be carried over into Unix.